iterative/ldb-resources/documentation/Command-summary.md

 `-o / --option <key> <value>`

 Specify a key/value to pass to the fsspec filesystem instance created when accessing this storage location.
 May be used multiple times.
-Note that `value` is expected to be a JSON value in order to distinguish between different data types.
-For example, to use a specific AWS profile with an s3 storage location:
+Note that `value` is expected to be a JSON value in order to distinguish between different data types, but non-JSON values will be interpreted as a raw string.
+For example, to use a specific AWS profile with an s3 storage location, these are equivalent:

 ```
 ldb add-storage s3://bucket/some/prefix -o profile '"profile-name"'
+ldb add-storage s3://bucket/some/prefix -o profile \"profile-name\"
+ldb add-storage s3://bucket/some/prefix -o profile profile-name
 ```

-Or to access a public bucket anonymously:
+Or to access a public bucket anonymously (`true` will be converted to an actually bool value):
 ```
 ldb add-storage s3://bucket/some/prefix -o anon true
 ```

-`--read-add`
+`-a {true,false}, --read-add {true,false}`

-Storage location registered with this flag must allow for adding files.
+Storage location registered with `--read-add=true` must have write-access to allow new files to be added.

 LDB supports at most one `read-add` location, and uses it to save _previously unseen_ local data files that `ADD` command may encounter outside the registered storage.
 Users can change or remove the `read-add` attribute by repeatedly adding locations with or without this flag.
 Attempt to add a second`read-add` location to LDB should fail prompting the user to remove the attribute from existing location first.